On Dynamic Programming Principle for Stochastic Control under Expectation Constraints: Introduction

 The rest of the paper is organized as follows.
-Section \ref{sec-main} introduces some usual notations and mathematical preliminaries.
-The abstract main result is presented and proved thereafter.
-Section \ref{sec-cont} specifies the validity of DPP for general stochastic control problems under expectation constraints at intermediate time $t\in[0,T]$.
-Section \ref{sec-app} collects some important applications in optimal investment and hedging problems under various types of constraints.
-To complete proofs in previous sections, some auxiliary results on continuous functions and verification results on measurability issues are given in Section \ref{sec-appen}.
+Sect. \ref{sec-main} introduces some mathematical preliminaries.
+An abstract version of DPP is first developed therein.
+Sect. \ref{sec-cont} establishes the main result of this paper, namely, DPP for stochastic control problems under intermediate expectation constraints.
+Sect. \ref{sec-app} presents some applications in optimal investment and hedging problems under various dynamic trading constraints.
+At last, we give the conclusion in Sect. \ref{section_conc}.